Understanding the No-Fault Divorce Process: What Separating Couples Need to Know

 Sadly, there are still a few rottweiler lawyers around!
 Engaging a lawyer who takes an aggressive stance does not benefit the family.
 The animosity builds, the costs escalate and no one wins, especially not the children of the relationship.

 Find a lawyer who is an accredited member of Resolution, our professional body, so you know that they have signed up to the ethos of Resolution i.e. trying to sort things out rather than making them worse.
 You need someone who will give you initial advice and who will encourage you to attend mediation which is the least expensive option.
-Mediation is a tried and tested way of improving communication between separating couples and effective communication is crucial, particularly if you have young children.

 How do LSL Family Law clients start the divorce or dissolution process?

-Once the initial contact has been made, we will arrange an quick chat with you to determine what you need and establish if we are the right next step for you.
+Once the initial contact has been made, we will arrange a quick chat with you to determine what you need and establish if we are the right next step for you.
 If our team can help, then we will organise a consultation which is usually held via Zoom or Teams.
-The information gathered by Settify enables us to prepare in advance (free of charge!) so that we spend the consultation discussing your unique situation rather than wasting time jotting down names and dates.

 Will no-fault divorce make the process less arduous for couples?

-Yes, the new rules should remove the friction at the start of the process.
-There has been a lot of press coverage suggesting that the legislation will make it too easy for couples to divorce, but we don’t agree.
 People tend to reflect for a long time before they apply for a divorce or dissolution.
 It is a big step for them to take, especially if they have children.
 No one takes the decision lightly given the upheaval that they know they are going to face.

 With no-fault divorce, hopefully there will be less pain at the beginning and then the focus can be on making arrangements for the future.
 We always encourage our clients to make a list of questions and go through them to ensure that when they finish that first meeting, they can reflect on the answers and feel that they can go forward with a plan in place.